hyphacoop/handbook/guides-infrastructure-advanced.md

 ## OVH Hosting

 We host our virtual machines on a dedicated server rented from [OVH](https://www.ovh.com/ca/en/) in Beauharnois.
-The anaversary date is May 22.
+The anniversary date is May 22.

 Dedicated server specs as follows
 - Processor: Intel Xeon E5-1650v4